Skip to content

 From the street to the consultation room, without losing the thread.

-• Glass entry door of a Tenerife health centre with a NaviLens code stuck to the glass and a phone app showing "#AAB091 · Health Centre Entrance · 2.94 m".
+• Glass entry door of a Tenerife health center with a NaviLens code stuck to the glass and a phone app showing "#AAB091 · Health Center Entrance · 2.94 m".

 01 · Access

 The first code goes on the glass door itself.
-From the pavement the patient identifies which building it is and the exact distance to the entrance, before even pushing the door.
+From the sidewalk the patient identifies which building it is and the exact distance to the entrance, before even pushing the door.

-• Health centre lobby with a Canary Islands Government "Prevention is better than cure" poster and a door to the waiting room; an iPhone shows the NaviLens card "Health Centre Entrance".
+• Health center lobby with a Canary Islands Government "Prevention is better than cure" poster and a door to the waiting room; an iPhone shows the NaviLens card "Health Center Entrance".

 02 · Lobby